 SexGen York is the University-wide committee responsible for advising and advocating around issues and concerns of sexual and gender diversity.
-This includes areas such as university policies and procedures (e.g. name change protols), academic climate (e.g. homo/transphobia in the classroom) or general Unviersity environment (e.g. employment and safety).
-The Chair of the SexGen York committee reports through the Centre for Human Rights, Equity and Inclusion to the President’s Advisory Committee on Human Rights (PACHR).
+This includes areas such as university policies and procedures (e.g. name change protocols), academic climate (e.g. homo/transphobia in the classroom), or general University environment (e.g. employment and safety).

 Communication: Creating materials, campaigns, and publications (print and online) to support the work of other committees and to promote SexGen York.

 Advocacy: Raising and responding to issues, gaps, and concerns on campus, and working to provide opportunities for input and participation of gender and sexually diverse members of campus on issues that affect us.